ccollie/valkey-rfc/TimeSeries.md

 ### TimeSeries Indexing Scheme
 The ART is used to index time series based on their labels.
-For each unique combination of label and value, we create a key by concatenating the label and value strings. e.g. "region=us-west".
+For each unique combination of label and value, we create a key by concatenating the label and value strings. e.g. "region=us-west-2".
 This key is used to manage a 64bit roaring bitmap that contains the ids of all time series that have that label-value pair.
 To retrieve ids for a given list of label-value pair, we look up the keys in the ART and perform an intersection.
 We also maintain a mapping from id to valkey key to retrieve the time series after querying.